jdereg/java-util/README.md

 n-cube can be used free for personal use.
 If you plan to included it within a commercial application, please contact John DeRegnaucourt, jdereg@gmail.com.

 Version History
+* 2.3.3
+ * RenameNCube() API added to NCubeManager.
+ * The regex that locates the relative n-cube references e.g. @otherCube[x:val], improved to no longer incorrectly find annotations as n-cube references.
+ * Levenshtein algorithm moved to CedarSoftware's java-util library.
+N-cube already had a dependence on java-util.
 * 2.3.2
  * HTML formatting improved to handle all cell data types
  * Parse routine that fetches n-cube names was matching too broad a string for n-cube name.